High power tubes should never be fused on the control grids. The reason is quite simple, any leakage current will offset contact potential bias.

 It has also be suggested that Terman somehow supported the idea of open grids (high or infinite grid resistance).
 Terman actually claims the opposite.
 Here is what Terman actually says:

-Hopefully this page will dissuade people from following the very bad advice to use grid fuses.
+Hopefully this page will dissuade people from following the very bad advice to ever use grid fuses.
 We should always ground the control grids, employ fast electronic current limiters for soft faults, and use HV anode path fault limiting to protect against hard faults.
 We should never use protection systems intended to float a grid, either screen or control grid, in a transmitting tube!